Updated February 3, 2023 The giant leaf-tailed gecko is native to Madagascar, where it inhabits rain forest habitat along the eastern coast. It has

-As for lizard habitat products, provide perches (PVC can be used for ease of cleaning, or Flukers Bamboo Bars), natural branches, cork bark, etc., as well as plants.
+As for lizard habitat products, provide perches (PVC can be used for ease of cleaning), natural branches, cork bark, etc., as well as plants.
 Artificial plants with large leaves can be used with Uroplatus.
 When misted, leaves provide a good place for water droplets for the geckos to drink.
-You can use an Exo Terra reptile mister to facilitate this.
+You can use a reptile mister to facilitate this.

 Lizard Heating & Lighting

 Giant leaf-tails do well with an ambient air temperature of about 75 degrees Fahrenheit using whatever type of heating device best suits your needs.
 A reptile bulb at the top of the enclosure resulting in a basking site of about 80 to 82 degrees should be provided, as well.
 Night-time temperatures can be dropped to the mid to high-60s.
 Use a reptile thermometer to monitor this.

 Because they’re nocturnal, Uroplatus may not require UVB lighting.
 It is generally recommended to provide captive geckos with UVB regardless, because wild specimens very likely are exposed to UVB at least occasionally.

 Giant Leaf-Tailed Gecko Substrate